 Activities, things to see and do in October

-With lengthening days arise more opportunities to get out and about.
-To see what is happening in nature and the countryside.
-There is also a lot more to see as they year really starts to get going.
+With shortening days there are fewer opportunities to get out and abou to see what is happening in nature and the countryside.

 Thinking about getting out and about, then perhaps Buy OS Landranger maps direct from Ordnance Survey to discover new places or see the latest handheld GPS devices with bundled mapping from Ordnance Survey.